How to reduce the pressure on nonprofit investment committees

 It should be easier

 Committees that decide to partner with an OCIO experience a life-changing way of managing the investment portfolio.
-OCIOs offer comprehensive account coverage with flexibility and resources in all areas of expertise, working with you on:
+OCIOs offer comprehensive account coverage with flexibility and resources in all areas of expertise, working with you on asset allocation, spending policy, portfolio construction, and economic outlooks.

 This model empowers you to focus your efforts on key strategic decisions, rather than keeping up with the day-to-day investment management administration.